patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

 The Scale of The Problem
 ------
 The amount of CO$_2$ in the atmosphere is set in a dynamic process of plants, ocean life and other chemical reactions constantly pumping out and absorbing hundreds of billions of tons of carbon per year.
-Humans are currently responsible for emitting around ten billion tons of carbon per year.
+Humans are currently responsible for emitting around forty billion tons of carbon per year.
 Compared to the ongoing natural carbon cycle this sounds like a small effect.
 It is not.
 <figure class="center" style="width:100%">
   <img src="{{ site.url }}{{ site.baseurl }}/images/2021-01-26-renewables/carbonskyscraper.png" alt="">